dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 # How to publish a new version for all projects
 The general workflow to create a new version:
 1. clone the repository and create a new branch for your feature specific changes based on master.

-2. push your branch `git push origin <branch>` and check if the github actions test and build correctly.
+2. make sure you have updated CHANGELOG and README and commit all your stuff.
-- before you push the branch make sure you have updated CHANGELOG and README and commit all your stuff.
+3. push your branch `git push origin <branch>` and check if the github actions test and build correctly.

 #### further you can test and build locally
 - run `node scripts/library/index.js -c` to check if all dependencies are present. (node_modules must be installed for this)
 - run `node scripts/library/index.js -t` to test all projects. (node_modules must be installed for this)